-- (1) Unless otherwise approved by the Director in writing, a shot point shall not be located within the following distance of a building, a public utility of any description or a water well- - (a) 150m-in the case of shot holes; - (b) 100m-in the case of vibratory or other surface seismic sources. - (2) The site person-in-charge, if he considers it impracticable to fire a shot hole outside the distances specified in Subsection (1), may make application to the Director to fire a shot within such distances and the Director may grant such permission.
+(1) Unless otherwise approved by the Director in writing, a shot point shall not be located within the following distance of a building, a public utility of any description or a water well -

+- (a) 150m -in the case of shot holes; - (b) 100m in the case of vibratory or other surface seismic sources.

+(2) The site person in charge, if he considers it impracticable to fire a shot hole outside the distances and the Director may grant such permission.